ibexa/documentation-developer/docs/getting_started/first_steps.md

 ![Adding a translation](first-steps-add-translation.png)

 4\.
 Select German and base the new translation on the English version.
-Edit the Content item and publish it.
+Edit the content item and publish it.

 5\.
 Go to the front page.
 The blog post will now display different content, depending on which SiteAccess you enter it from:
 `<yourdomain>/<content-name>` or `<yourdomain>/de/<content-name>`.